 Make a “Run Python” Command in Komodo Edit

-- In Komodo Edit, click the gear icon under
+- In Komodo Edit, make sure the “Toolbox” sidebar is visible.

 - In the top field type “